 Akzin’s expressions of support for Diasporic consciousness-raising within the State of Israel must be seen as part of the bigger picture presented in this chapter.
 Diaspora Jewry did not turn into a static or passive element of the Jewish world with the achievement of Israeli statehood.
 The attitude in the State of Israel towards Diaspora Jews cannot be based on a sense of superiority or on the view that they represent the residue or surplus of Jewish life.
 On the contrary, relations between the Jewish Diaspora and the State of Israel are complex and multidimensional.
 As such, and as evidenced in memoranda he drafted on the eve of Israel’s founding, Akzin sought to develop and consolidate a political, ideological framework in which Diaspora Jewish life, including in the United States, continues, and Diaspora Jews remain engaged with the State of Israel.

 Notwithstanding his Revisionist background, Akzin’s support for Silver and US Zionists cannot be ascribed to the political connection that Ben-Gurion drew between Silver and the Revisionist movement in the latter 1940s.
 In spite of Ben-Gurion’s remarks to the Mapai secretariat, noted at the start of the chapter, Silver actually had no ties to the Revisionist movement.
 In fact, Silver objected to the entire spectrum of Revisionist activities in Palestine: he opposed acts of terror, calling instead for a policy based on peace agreements with the Arabs of Palestine and neighboring countries, in a spirit of compromise and moderation.
 The link Ben-Gurion drew between Silver and the Revisionists actually reflected his own interest in enlisting fellow party members to his political campaign against Silver, rather than a realistic description of the political situation.
 It would be difficult to make the case that Akzin was never exposed to Silver’s worldview or to the fact that Silver maintained strong political ties with the General Zionists party, which at the time advocated decidedly different policy positions from those of the revisionist movement.
 Importantly, from his own perspective as well, Akzin’s support for Silver cannot be ascribed to support for the Revisionist movement.
 During Akzin’s years in the United States, his political worldview underwent a significant transformation.
 He drifted away from the Revisionist movement and closer to General Zionist circles.
-Eventually, in 1951 in Israel, he joined the Progressive Party, which elected him party’s central committee in 1959.
+Eventually, in 1951 in Israel, he joined the Progressive Party, which elected him to the party’s central committee in 1959.
 It is reasonably safe to conclude that Silver’s years in the United States and his close ties with US Zionists who identified with the General Zionist movement also contributed to the transformation of Akzin’s political worldview.

 chapter 5